ABPS Is a Credible Choice in Physician Board Certification

 If you are a physician researching board certification options, you’ve probably heard a lot about the ABMS and the AOA.
 In comparing them to the ABPS, you should know that an objective third party, Castle Worldwide, conducted a thorough assessment of our rigorous standards and found that they were equivalent to those set by ABMS and AOA.
 In short, this means that ABPS examinations, procedures, and protocols not only meet the highest standards possible, but are clinically, psychometrically, and legally defensible.

-If you would like to learn more about what makes the ABPS a credible certification choice, contact us today.
-We would be happy to give you information about our mission, our various specialty boards, and their eligibility requirements.
+If you would like to learn more, contact the ABPS today.
+We would be happy to give you information about our mission, our various specialty boards, and their specific eligibility requirements.

 Save the Date